Maintenance & whole life costs

 The Construction Strategy for 2025 sets out a target to reduce costs by 33% over the lifetime of the building or asset.
 Tackling the concept of life time costs is something that our industry and our clients are very poor at doing – that is considering capital and operational costs together.

-Our point is – fresh thinking is required and we need to design the process of maintenance when we design and build assets and get the facilities management teams involved at the design stage.
+Our point is – fresh thinking is required and we need to design the process of maintenance when we design and build assets.
+We must get the facilities management teams involved at the design stage.

 How do I develop the skills to embrace offsite construction.